Skip to content

 Multipart requests combine one or more sets of data into a single body, separated by boundaries.
 This is commonly used to upload files.

-To define a multipart request in HTTP you must set the contentType header to "multipart/form-data" as described in the content types doc
+To define a multipart request in HTTP you must set the contentType header to "multipart/form-data" or multipart/mixed as described in the content types doc and add a multipart body property decorated with @multipartBody

 The previous example would correspond to the following HTTP request: